Improving Patient Scheduling for Surgeries

 Having said that, you are still far better off sitting down with the patient while they’re still in the office and gauging a tentative surgery date.
 Just pencil something in the calendar!
 This way, at least you have a point of reference and can continue coordinating the other details of the surgery.

-Sure, the surgery date may change because of the patient’s insurance plan or additional clearances they need to obtain.
-But, when dealing with patient scheduling for surgeries, if the patient leaves the office with a date in hand, they will feel more of a commitment to the surgery and more likely to respond to your follow-up.
+Sure, the date may change because of the patient’s insurance plan or additional clearances they need to obtain.
+But, when dealing with patient scheduling for surgeries, if the patient leaves the office with a date in hand, they will feel more of a commitment.
+Then they will be more likely to respond to your follow-up.
 This will help with improving patient scheduling for surgical procedures.

-Here are a few ways to encourage patients to schedule before they leave the office, improving patient scheduling for your practice:
+Here are a few ways to encourage patients to schedule surgeries before they leave the office, improving patient scheduling for your practice:

-- Create a more intimate environment in your back-office – A patient may not feel comfortable discussing their surgery details and personal health issues while sitting out in the open, with other patients and schedulers bustling about.
+- Create a more intimate environment in your back-office: A patient may not feel comfortable discussing their surgery details and personal health issues while sitting out in the open, with other patients and schedulers bustling about.
 If your office space allows for it, provide your schedulers with a more intimate and private setup.
-This way, patients are more likely to feel comfortable sitting with schedulers and setting a surgery date – even if it’s tentative.
+This helps manage patient scheduling, because patients are more likely to feel comfortable sitting with schedulers in a private setting and setting a surgery date – even if it’s tentative.

-- Offer reassurance and guidance – Scheduling surgery can be daunting and overwhelming for patients.
+- Offer reassurance and guidance: Dealing with patient scheduling for surgery can be daunting and overwhelming for many patients.
 There are often many unknowns and patients may require a bit of ‘hand-holding’ and extra care.
 If the patient has taken that first step and agreed to a surgery date, then it’s your job to provide them with all the pertinent information so they feel secure and confident they are in good hands.
 Giving them a customized patient letter and packet with step-by-step instructions leading up to their surgery date, and any other details that will help them through the process, will go a long way.
 They need to leave your office with a concrete plan of action.